gnodiah/gnodiah.github.io/about.md

 ---
 > Don't be defined by what you didn't know or didn't do.
 Remember life is yours!

-Hi, My name is gnodiah.
+Hi, My name is Hayden Wei.